-In order to protect unstructured data, it must therefore be classified and this classification is done by means of 'data labels' that indicate what kind of information the data contains.
-However, the 'labelling' of unstructured data is very complex and time-consuming, and is therefore often not done, with the result that all kinds of data are not properly secured.
+In order to properly protect unstructured data, it must therefore be classified.
+The classification can be automated based on its so-called 'data labels' that describe the characteristics and the kind of information the data contains.
+However, the 'labelling' of unstructured data is a very complex and time-consuming task on itself, making it near-impossible to properly label, and ultimately classify, the large amounts of unstructured data.

-This project aims to develop a methodology to automatically label unstructured data with a high-level of detail and precision.
-The goal is thereby to come up with a flexible and scalable approach, to allow for the addition of new labels over time.
+This project aims to find or develop a methodology to automatically label unstructured data with a high-level of detail and precision.
+The goal is thereby to come up with a flexible and scalable approach, to allow for the addition of new, or alteration of existing labels over time.
 (Semi)-supervised learning has shown great promise in complex textual processing and classification tasks and will be examined for its suitability in labelling the unstructured data sources.

-Activities in Explore phase: The assumptions underlying this idea are that this methodology is not yet on the market, reduces subjectivity, mistakes and workload, increases coverage of labeled documents, as well as improves discoverability and compliance.
-The project team held several meetings, talked to vendors, privacy and compliancy officers, and performed a desk research to validate these assumptions.
+Assumptions underlying this project include that this methodology is not yet on the market, that it reduces subjectivity, mistakes and workload, increases coverage of labeled documents, as well as improves discoverability and ultimately compliance.
+The project team held a variety meetings, talked to vendors, privacy and compliancy officers, and performed a desk research to validate these assumptions.

 This project is part of the trend